frc-7603/Vespa-auto-apt/README.md

 ## 📌 Purpose
 - Experiment with new autonomous programming techniques.
-- Prototype and test auto paths (APT = Auto Path Testing) (or April tags).
+- Prototype and test auto paths (APT = Auto Path Testing) (or AprilTags).
 - Keep track of concepts, code snippets, and strategies for competition.

 ---

 ## 🛠 Tech & Tools
 - **FRC WPILib!**
-- Pathwayplanner
+- PathPlanner
-- Photon vision
+- PhotonVision
 - GitHub for version control & organization.

 ---